The Revenge Tragedy

 The Jacobean age brought into fashion a more realistic comedy aimed to satirize the follies, life and manners of people---especially those of London.

-Two examples of this style are Ben Jonson’s The Alchemist and Thomas Middleton’s A Chaste Maid in Cheapside
+Two examples of this style are Ben Jonson’s The Alchemist and Thomas Middleton’s A Chaste Maid in Cheapside.

 The Alchemist satirizes human greed and gullibility through its characters from varying social classes.
 It also focuses on what happens when people seek advantage over one another.
 Con-artist trio, Subtle, Dol and Face, are ultimately undermined by the very vices they exploit from their victims.
 This play also manifests the playwright’s own anti-Puritan values through not allowing his Puritan characters to solicit a moment’s pity from the audience.